Wire chamber

 A wire chamber or multi-wire proportional chamber is a type of proportional counter that detects charged particles and photons and can give positional information on their trajectory, by tracking the trails of gaseous ionization.

+The technique was an improvement over the bubble chamber particle detection method, which used photographic techniques, as it allowed high speed electronics to track the particle path.

 Description

-The multi-wire chamber uses an array of wires at high voltage (anode), which run through a chamber with conductive walls held at ground potential (cathode).
-Alternatively, the wires may be at ground potential and the cathode held at a high negative voltage; the important thing is that a uniform electric field draws extra electrons or negative ions to the anode wires with little lateral motion.

-The chamber is filled with carefully chosen gas, such as an argon/methane mix, such that any ionizing particle that passes through the tube will ionize surrounding gaseous atoms.
-The resulting ions and electrons are accelerated by the electric field across the chamber, causing a localised cascade of ionization known as a Townsend avalanche.
-This collects on the nearest wire and results in a charge proportional to the ionisation effect of the detected particle.
-By computing pulses from all the wires, the particle trajectory can be found.
+The multi-wire chamber uses an array of anode wires, at a positive DC voltage, which run through a chamber with conductive walls held at a lower potential, which is the cathode.
+The chamber is filled with gas, such as an argon/methane mix, so that any ionizing particle that passes through the tube will ionize surrounding gaseous atoms and produce ion pairs, consisting of positive ions and electrons.
+These are accelerated by the electric field across the chamber, preventing recombination; the electrons are accelerated to the anode, and the positive ions to the cathode.
+At the anode a phenomenon known as a Townsend avalanche occurs.
+This results in a measurable current flow for each original ionising event which is proportional to the ionisation energy deposited by the detected particle.
+By separately measuring the current pulses from each wire, the particle trajectory can be found.

 Adaptations of this basic design are the thin gap, resistive plate and drift chambers.
-The drift chamber is also subdivided into ranges of specific use in the chamber designs known as time projection, microstrip gas, and those types of detectors that use silicon.
+The drift chamber can also be subdivided into ranges of specific use in the chamber designs known as time projection, microstrip gas, and those types of detectors that use silicon.